Auxority/assignment-1-mpp/README.md

 - I should also limit the number of methods called from a function to two or three, depending on whether an if statement was used or not.

 > *And again, it still works ;)*

-# TODO: Write a Make command that copies the README file, zips all relevant files, moves the ZIP to the root directory, and deletes the copy of the readme.